subugoe/typo3-pazpar2/README.markdown

 * pazpar2 ≥ 1.6.2
 * … running at or proxied to the path /pazpar2/search.pz2 on your server (see [Indexdata’s instructions on how to proxy it there](http://www.indexdata.com/pazpar2/doc/installation.apache2proxy.html))
+** the implementation also supports displaying additional access information which is provided by the [pazpar2-access proxy](https://github.com/ssp/pazpar2-access)
 * See below for more details on the assumptions the extension makes regarding pazpar2’s search key and metadata normalisation setup.

 ### pazpar2 Neuerwerbungen ###